gravity-ui/yagr/docs/en/api/scales.md

 `scale.normalize: boolean`

-If true, then normalize all scale's series data to given base (100% by default)
+If true, then normalize all series data in the scale to the given base (100% by default)

 `scale.normalizeBase: number`

-Base of normalization
+Normalization base

 ### Ranges

 #### Minimum and maximum

--   `scale.min: number` - ,inimum of scale
+-   `scale.min: number` - scale minimum
--   `scale.max: number` - maximum of scale
+-   `scale.max: number` - scale maximum

 #### Range

 `scale.range:`

--   `'nice'` - implementation of NiceScale with extra features to make charts nice for stacked areas
+-   `'nice'` - NiceScale implementation with extra features to make charts look nice for stacked areas
 -   `'offset'` - static offset from data min and max
 -   `(u: uPlot, min: number, max: number, ref: RefPoints | undefined, cfg: YagrConfig) => [min: number, max: number]` - custom function

 `scale.offset: number`

-Value of offset for `scale.range = 'offset'`.
+Offset value for `scale.range = 'offset'`.
 `scale.minRange: number`

-Minimal value of scale range between min and max.
-Use for stabilize nice-scale with different base of scales.
+The minimum value of the scale range between min and max.
+Use to stabilize NiceScale with different scale bases.

 ### Max ticks

 `scale.maxTicks: number`

-Count of max ticks for `scale.range = 'nice'`.
+Number of max ticks for `scale.range = 'nice'`.

 ### Stacking

 `scale.stacking: boolean`

-Should stack values on given scale.
+This stacks values on a given scale.
 False by default.
-See [stacking](./series.md#stacking-group) for more info.
+To define different stacks see [stacking groups](./series.md#stacking-group) for more info.

 ### Transformations